 Davoud Mohamed, a young social entrepreneur and a recent alumnus of ESSEC Business School shares his journey with us and uncovers what makes social entrepreneurship lucrative for him and his team.

-The question WHY
+Social Enterprise: The question WHY

 It is believed that to work for the betterment of society, one’s motivation must be in the right place.
 Davoud first began to challenge his resolve during his engineering years.
 Realising that engineering was not the right choice for him, he quickly dropped out and switched career lines, joining the field of business administration.
 Being a self-motivated individual, Davoud realised that the quickest way to test out his motivation and skills was to start his own venture.
 So began his journey towards social entrepreneurship.